JackTheSpades/SpriteToolSuperDelux/readme.txt

 	Indirect data pointer:
 	From pixi 1.2.11 onwards, you are allowed to use n extra bytes, both for shooters and sprites - however limited at 12 (not in hex) extra bytes, because lunar magic only allows us to go that far with the input box.
+	This feature isn't valid for per-level sprites, since by design every per-level sprite would have the same number of extra bytes and allowing 12 bytes for each per-level sprite would break every other sprite that used < 5 extra bytes.
 	No additional RAM is reserved for this model.

 	So for sprites from 5 onwards extra bytes, the first 3 extra bytes will be used as an indirect pointer to the sprite data, starting at 1.